-This policy is issued and maintained currently by the Medical Director, and from 2020 by the Executive Director of Culture and Improvement on behalf of the Trust and supersedes and replaces the previous Clinical Audit Policy from 2019.
+This policy is issued and maintained by the Director of Culture and Improvement on behalf of the Trust and supersedes and replaces the previous Clinical Audit Policy from 2022.

 The policy sets out Clinical Audit work-streams within Sherwood Forest Hospitals NHS Foundation Trust (the Trust) and the way in which they are implemented and monitored.
 This Clinical Audit Policy gives staff within the Trust comprehensive guidance in relation to all Clinical Audit activity.